Skip to main content

 Provide a small interface to manipulate the server.

-I don’t recommend keeping this instance running once the server is in production as it is not protected by password, but just for development purposes
+I don’t recommend keeping this instance running once the server is in production, as it is not protected by password, but just for development purposes

 Improve your environment

-To run the application and for basic commands, you can reference directly the command in the readme: https://github.com/AndreaCorda01/drupal-docker-boilerplate/blob/main/README.md#usage
+To run the application and for basic commands, you can reference the command directly in the README: https://github.com/AndreaCorda01/drupal-docker-boilerplate/blob/main/README.md#usage

 With this configuration, you can serve your Drupal application in production on your server, and will be accessible to port 80 of your machine.

-Configure HTTPS: Install Cloudflare for SSL Certificate
+Options 1: Install Cloudflare for SSL Certificate

 If you have your domain already configured with Cloudflare, you can enable the Cloudflare proxy for your DNS record that points to your server, and by enabling Flexible SSL Configuration, your visitor can access with an SSL certificate provided by Cloudflare without the requirement to install on your machine a new SSL certificate.

-Configure HTTPS: Add a SSL Certificate
+Option 2: Add a SSL Certificate

 Keeping Nginx separate from Drupal makes it easier to change Nginx configuration without affecting the Drupal application.